Nar Phu Valley Trek

 Trek to Ngawal via the Kang La Pass

-We will start early in the morning to prepare for the potential challenges posed by snow on the pass.
+You will start early in the morning to prepare for the potential challenges posed by snow on the pass.
 The pass itself is not difficult, but the weather conditions can turn the journey into a lengthy and demanding .

 From Kang La Phedi, it is a gradual and steady ascent lasting approximately 2 hours until you reach Kang La Pass.
 The pass presents breathtaking panoramic views of Pisang Peak, Annapurna II, Gangapurna, and Tilicho Peak.